 Your contribution amounts to both an HSA or FSA reduce your taxable income dollar-for-dollar.

 The annual contribution limit in 2023 is $3,050.
 There isn’t a higher limit for married couples unless the other spouse also has an FSA.
 The minimum remained $100.

 If both spouses have an FSA, they can each contribute $3,050 to their respective accounts for a combined contribution of $6,100.

 Employees must redeem their FSA balance before the end of the calendar year.
 As a result, FSAs are not a good long-term savings option like an HSA.

-Employers can offer one of two rollover options each year:
+Employers can offer one of two “carryover” options each year for 2023:

-- Rollover up to $550 of unused contributions into the next calendar year
+- Carryover up to $610 of unused contributions into the next calendar year

 - Extend the unused balance redemption window by 2.5 months

 Only one option is available.
 Your first medical expenses for the next year will use these funds if they are available.